kaitlynmcl/kaitlynmcl/README.md

 ## Hi, I'm Kaitlyn 🥀

-- ⚡ I'm a software engineer with 5+ years of experience.
+- ⚡ I'm a software engineer with 5+ years of experience in agile, start-up environments.
-- 🌱 I work with React, Python, Django, Kubernetes, and JavaScript/Typescript.
+- 🌱 I work with React, Python, Django, Kubernetes, JavaScript/Typescript and CMS platforms.
-- 💬 Reach me at kaitlynmmclaughlin@gmail.com
+- 💬 For business inquiries, email me at kaitlynmclaughlin25@gmail.com 📧